julietKiloRomeo/python-interview/README.md

 - What security considerations should we think about?
 - How would you document this API?
 - How would you monitor streaming connections in production?
+- How would Docker fit in to this?